Zenchiyu/POLAR-background-prediction/logbook/README.md

 - We can for instance prune some weights by setting them to 0 if they're already close to 0.
 In other words, we can prune weights based on their magnitude.
 - Similarly, we can prune neurons based on the magnitude of the activation.
 But because the activation depends on the data, we need to analyze the statistics of the magnitude.
 - We can also prune based on redundancy.
 If two neurons output similar values most of time, we can maybe remove one of them.
 It can be interesting to observe what is redundant in our model
+- Adding more comments & markdown in the jupyter notebook
+- Discovered while analyzing partial derivatives that the crabarf feature didn't make any sense from the physical viewpoint.
+- Prof. Nicolas Produit fixed the dataset and I trained my model again but on the fixed dataset

 ### Some interesting links to explore